-Every time you receive a report, you will receive two types of information for each subject taken by your son/daughter.
+Every time you receive a report, you will receive at least two types of information for each subject taken by your son/daughter.

 1. Learner characteristics

 We have identified three key characteristics of students who make great progress in their learning, namely:

 - Attitude to learning;